|

 ovules in June |

-Sometimes the seeds and pollen grow on
+Sometimes the seeds and

-of their rarity and specialness (photos here
+because of their rarity and specialness (photos here

 and on my Tree-page).